 #6.
 Only use non-scented deodorant for your armpits while traveling Central America.

-Scent of any type, including all flowery peach blossom cherry pit eggplant natural earth tulip lavender…smelling stuff…attracts insects.
+Scent of any type, including all flowery peach blossom cherry pit eggplant natural earth tulip lavender…like stuff…attracts insects.
 Insects are bad.
 Insects are incredibly abundant in Central America.
 There are no shortage of mosquitos and they will love the smell of everything you wear.

 Everything in the wild here is looking for something to eat.
 So if you smell like flowery eggplant aloe vera banana cupcakes, you will get eaten alive by bugs, especially in the early evening when the insects are out.
 I’m exaggerating for your safety.
 The mosquitos are relentless here.